awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

   Alternatively, use the Run Command document `AWS-UpdateSSMAgent` to update the agent version on one or more instances at a time\.
 For information, see [Update SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.
 **Tip**
-To always keep your agent up\-to\-date, we recommend updating SSM Agent to the latest version on an automated schedule that you define using either of the following methods:
+To always keep your agent up to date, we recommend updating SSM Agent to the latest version on an automated schedule that you define using either of the following methods:
 Run `AWS-UpdateSSMAgent` as part of a State Manager association\.
 For information, see [Automatically update SSM Agent \(CLI\)](sysman-state-cli.md)\.
 Run `AWS-UpdateSSMAgent` as part of a maintenance window\.
 For information about working with maintenance windows, see [Working with maintenance windows \(console\)](sysman-maintenance-working.md) and [Tutorial: Create and configure a maintenance window \(AWS CLI\)](maintenance-windows-cli-tutorials-create.md)\.
-+ **Solution C**: The instance is in a Virtual Private Cloud \(VPC\), but an `ssmmessages` endpoint has not been created in the VPC\.
++ **Solution C**: The instance is in a virtual private cloud \(VPC\), but an `ssmmessages` endpoint has not been created in the VPC\.
 An `ssmmessages` endpoint in the format **com\.amazonaws\.*region*\.ssmmessages** is required if you are connecting to your instances through a secure data channel using Session Manager\.
 For more information, see [Creating VPC endpoints for Systems Manager](setup-create-vpc.md#sysman-setting-up-vpc-create)\.
 + **Solution D**: The instance has limited available CPU or memory resources\.
-Though your instance may otherwise be functional, if the instance does not have enough available resources, you can't establish a session\.
+Although your instance may otherwise be functional, if the instance does not have enough available resources, you can't establish a session\.
 For more information, see [Troubleshooting an Unreachable Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-console.html)\.

-## Session Manager Plugin not found<a name="plugin-not-found"></a>
+## Session Manager plugin not found<a name="plugin-not-found"></a>

 To use the AWS CLI to run session commands, the Session Manager plugin must also be installed on your local machine\.
-For information, see [\(Optional\) Install the Session Manager Plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.
+For information, see [\(Optional\) Install the Session Manager plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

-## Session Manager Plugin not automatically added to command line path \(Windows\)<a name="windows-plugin-env-var-not-set"></a>
+## Session Manager plugin not automatically added to command line path \(Windows\)<a name="windows-plugin-env-var-not-set"></a>

 When you install the Session Manager plugin on Windows, the `session-manager-plugin` executable should be automatically added to your operating system's `PATH` environment variable\.
 If the command failed after you ran it to check whether the Session Manager plugin installed correctly \(`aws ssm start-session --target instance-id`\), you might need to set it manually using the following procedure\.